benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 *Replicable* refers to the ability to produce **exactly** the same results as published.
 Other people get exactly the same results when doing exactly the same thing.
 Technical: cf. validation and verification

-*Reproducible* refers to the ability to create a code that independently upholds the published results using the information provided.
+*Reproducible* refers to the ability to create a workflow that independently upholds the published results using the information provided.
 Checking the results from the fixed digital form of data and code from the original study.
 Something similar happens in other people's hands.
 Substantive: possibly by a new implementation

 ><small>"The goal of reproducible research is to tie specific instructions to data analysis and experimental data so that scholarship can be recreated, better understood and verified." <small>- Max Kuhn, CRAN Task View: Reproducible Research</small></small>